PritamMishra999/Automated_Report_Generation/README.md

 ⚙️ Features

-Automated Data Loading: Supports structured data formats like CSV, Excel, or directly from a DataFrame.
+1. Automated Data Loading: Supports structured data formats like CSV, Excel, or directly from a DataFrame.

-Data Preprocessing: Handles null values, data types, basic filtering, and statistical summaries.
+2. Data Preprocessing: Handles null values, data types, basic filtering, and statistical summaries.

-Visualization: Automatically generates relevant plots (e.g., histograms, bar charts, pie charts) to illustrate data insights.
+3.Visualization: Automatically generates relevant plots (e.g., histograms, bar charts, pie charts) to illustrate data insights.

-Narrative Generation: Converts numeric summaries into readable statements that provide context and interpretation.
+4. Narrative Generation: Converts numeric summaries into readable statements that provide context and interpretation.

-Report Export: Outputs the final report as a PDF or Word document, combining text, tables, and charts.
+5. Report Export: Outputs the final report as a PDF or Word document, combining text, tables, and charts.

-Reusable Workflow: Encapsulated in a Jupyter Notebook for easy customization, demonstration, and execution.
+6. Reusable Workflow: Encapsulated in a Jupyter Notebook for easy customization, demonstration, and execution.

 🛠 Technologies Used

-Python 3.x
+-> Python 3.x

-Jupyter Notebook
+-> Jupyter Notebook

-pandas – for data manipulation
+-> pandas – for data manipulation

-matplotlib / seaborn – for data visualization
+-> matplotlib / seaborn – for data visualization

-fpdf / python-docx – for generating PDF or Word reports

-os, datetime – for file and timestamp management
+-> fpdf / python-docx – for generating PDF or Word reports -> os, datetime – for file and timestamp management

 🚀 How to Use

-Clone the repository:
+Step 1: Clone the repository:
 git clone https://github.com/yourusername/Automated_Report_Generation.git
 cd Automated_Report_Generation

-Install dependencies:
+Step 2: Install dependencies:
 pip install -r requirements.txt

-Open the notebook:
+Step 3: Open the notebook:
 Launch the Jupyter Notebook environment and open Automated_Report_Generation.ipynb.

-Run the notebook:
+Step 4: Run the notebook:
 Step through the cells to:

-Load your dataset
+-> Load your dataset

-Perform data exploration and cleaning
+-> Perform data exploration and cleaning

-Visualize key metrics
+-> Visualize key metrics

-Generate the final report with visuals and narratives
+-> Generate the final report with visuals and narratives

-Check the output:
+Step 5: Check the output:
 The generated report will be saved in the output/ folder as a PDF or Word document.

 🎯 Use Cases

-Business Reporting: Generate monthly sales or performance summaries.
+1. Business Reporting: Generate monthly sales or performance summaries.

-Educational Institutions: Report student scores and trends.
+2. Educational Institutions: Report student scores and trends.

-Medical Field: Summarize patient lab test reports and findings.
+3. Medical Field: Summarize patient lab test reports and findings.

-Data Science Projects: Automatically document analysis outcomes and EDA steps.
+4. Data Science Projects: Automatically document analysis outcomes and EDA steps.

-Operations Monitoring: Create daily or weekly infrastructure usage reports.
+5. Operations Monitoring: Create daily or weekly infrastructure usage reports.

 🧠 Customization

 The notebook is modular and allows for:

-Modifying the visualizations (change chart types or add more)

-Editing the text/narrative templates

-Integrating advanced ML models or statistical tests

-Changing the report layout or export format (e.g., switch from PDF to Word)
+i) Modifying the visualizations (change chart types or add more) ii) Editing the text/narrative templates iii) Integrating advanced ML models or statistical tests iv) Changing the report layout or export format (e.g., switch from PDF to Word)

-📌 Future Enhancements

-Add scheduling for automated report generation via cron/Task Scheduler.

-Integrate email dispatch to send reports automatically.

-Build a web UI with Streamlit or Flask for non-programmers.

-Include NLP-based summaries using models like GPT for richer narratives.

 🤝 Contributing